SiddharthaAnand/datastructures/README.md

 the class file inside that directory.
 You can add the class files inside .gitignore file.

+## Utilities.java
+This java file contains the typical common methods that are required in almost every code that is written in this repository.
+For example, taking an input, printing on a new line or printing text along with a data-structure.

 ## Contribution
 Feel free to refactor code, report bugs, submit pull requests or just send a suggestion.

+## How to contribute
+Any code that you add needs to have a proper directory name.
+The directory names can be one of the following:
+* name of the data-structure (arrays/)
+* name of an algorithm/design paradigm (divide-and-conquer/)